civican/legisinfo/42-1/bills/C-77/bill_text.md

 No appeal lies from any decision or order solely on the grounds that a right under this Division has been infringed or denied.

-> **Explanatory Note**:
-> New.

 ### Section 8

 Subsection 118(1) of the Act is replaced by the following:

 ### Section 118

-  **(1)** For the purposes of this section and section 119, **tribunal** includes a **court martial, a military judge, an officer conducting a summary hearing**, the Grievances Committee, the Military Judges Inquiry Committee, the Military Police Complaints Commission, a board of inquiry, a commissioner taking evidence under this Act and any inquiry committee established under regulations.
+  **(1)** For the purposes of this section and section 119, **tribunal** includes a court martial, a military judge, an officer conducting a summary hearing, the Grievances Committee, the Military Judges Inquiry Committee, the Military Police Complaints Commission, a board of inquiry, a commissioner taking evidence under this Act and any inquiry committee established under regulations.

-> **Explanatory Note**:
-> Existing text of subsection 118(1):
-> *Existing Text*:
-> > For the purposes of this section and section 119, **tribunal** includes, in addition to a service tribunal, the Grievances Committee, the Military Judges Inquiry Committee, the Military Police Complaints Commission, a board of inquiry, a commissioner taking evidence under this Act and any inquiry committee established under regulations.

 ### Section 9